-Physiomesh is a type II medical device?
-It was approved by the FDA through a backdoor called 501(k).
+Physiomesh is a type II medical device.
+It was approved by the FDA through a back door called 501(k).
 It means the product was not tested by the FDA as other new products would be because it is "substantially similar" to other surgical meshes.
 So Physiomesh piggybacked off previous mesh systems like Prolene, UltraPro, and Physiomesh.
 Naturally, they have all had their problems.
 Prolene has been the subject of FDA recalls and other actions.

-There are probably lots of medical devices that should 501(k) approval.
+There are probably lots of medical devices that should receive 501(k) approval.
 But it is incredible how the discussion of the product history in mass tort lawsuits begins with "the product got 501(k) approval...."

 Was this a recall?
 If you could waterboard a corporation, they would probably still say no. But the line between a recall and a voluntary withdrawal is pretty razor thin.
 It looks like what it is.
-Ethicon took the product off the market because it was no safe.What We Can Expect in These Lawsuits
+Ethicon took the product off the market because it was no safe.

 It is hard not to look back to the ring issues with the Kugel Mesh cases to figure out where these claims are going.

 Like the Ethicon Physiomesh, this mesh patch was prone to break, leading to bowel perforations and chronic intestinal fistulae.
-These are very serious conditions that pose a significant health risk to hernia patch patients.
+These are severe conditions that pose a significant health risk to hernia patch patients.
 The problem with the Kugel hernia patch was that the plastic component could break and cut through a patient's internal organs and tissue.
 In many cases, the memory recoil ring can break while being inserted.
 If the Kugel recoil ring breaks, the most common complication is bowel perforations or rupture and chronic intestinal fistulae.

 The common thread is the idea of grabbing as much market share as possible without keeping an eye on safety.